rbitas/team4-project3/README.md

 # Severe Weather Conditions (Hail, Tornado, Wind)

-We took severe weather data of hail, tornados, and damaging winds from the year 2022 and used it to create a map of the United States consisting of all three storm conditions, bar graph filtered by months, and a plot showing property loss per state.
+We took severe weather data of hail, tornadoes, and damaging winds from the year 2022 and used it to create a map of the United States consisting of all three storm conditions, a bar graph filtered by months, and a plot showing the property loss per state.

 ## Team Members:
 - Rina Neaara Bitas